Adoptions With Love Blog

 As you recover, you can also begin to consider the next chapter of your life.
 While birth mothers experience grief after adoption, they also move forward to experience great joy.
 Open adoption gives expectant/birth parents a sense of security, knowing their child is well cared for and that the adoption does not mean “goodbye forever.”
 In fact, it is only the beginning.
 Adopted children who are in open adoptions get to learn about their background, meet their birth parent(s), and – best of all – grow up knowing they are loved by two families instead of one.

-Adoption is Never “Giving Up”
+Adoption Does Not Mean “Giving Up”

 While we often hear the phrases “putting baby up for adoption” and also “giving baby up for adoption,” you should keep in mind that adoption is anything but giving up.